Atomic Resources preview

 npx create-atomic-resources ./src

-This creates or updates:
+For web projects, this creates or updates:

 TEXT